jacobsomer/Modern-Portfolio-Theory-and-LSTMs/README.md

 ### Goals of this project
 1. Get historical stock market data programatically through an API
 2. Forecast daily stock prices and covariance using Long Short Term Memory Networks
-3. Visualize the efficient frontier and discover new insights in the art of Stock market prediction
+3. Visualize the [Efficient Frontier](https://en.wikipedia.org/wiki/Efficient_frontier) and discover new insights in the art of Stock market prediction

 *note: if you only want to see step 3, please scroll down to the bottom*